bhaskerkhajuria/telephone-keypad/README.md

 # telephone-keypad
-A typical telephone keypad built with JavaScript
+A typical telephone keypad built with JavaScript.